Could the anti-Christ turn out to be an AI?

 Re: Could the anti-Christ turn out to be an AI?

-No, but he could have AI armies or somethingmes5464 wrote: ↑October 29th, 2017, 9:23 am This is something I hadn't considered until just now.
+mes5464 wrote: October 29th, 2017, 9:23 am This is something I hadn't considered until just now.
 What if the anti-Christ ends up being an artificial intelligence.
 A sufficiently advanced AI could appear to be miraculous.

 The New Religions Obsessed with A.I.